 Returning from England, this summer will be Ashley’s 2nd year at Camp Mi-Te-Na.
 Back at home, he coaches at schools in many different sports such as soccer, basketball and dodgeball.
 Ashley is a massive fan of all sports so he spends a lot of time cheering on his favorite teams.
 While not engaged is a sport activity he enjoys spending time with his family.

-Jack hails from the green isle of Ireland, and this will be his 2nd summer working at Camp Mi-Te-Na.
+Jack hails from the green isle of Ireland, and this will be his 3nd summer working at Camp Mi-Te-Na.
 He graduated college with a Bachelors Degree in Product Design from the National University of Ireland Maynooth.
 In his spare time Jack can be found in the gym or playing rugby for his local club.
+He has been working at the gym and Teen Center at the YMCA of Downtown Manchester.

 Staff Development Professional